 - Faculty Machines

 A set of three large servers (including 1080Ti GPUs and an instructional Hadoop cluster), and the Ilab (2nd floor hill) and grad student offices.
 Most students access these systems remotely, by ssh or XtoGo.
-We using the alias ilab.cs.rutgers.edu, which will give you one of the three large servers.
+Please use the alias ilab.cs.rutgers.edu, which will give you one of the three large servers.
 You can also look at the usage graphs to find a desktop system that isn't in heavy use.

 Servers for use by faculty and grad students working on research projects.
 Faculty can authorize students to have access.
 The major system here is aurora, a large mult-core system with SSD storage.
 Older systems tall3 and tall4 are also available.